-Here are some key areas where AI has made a difference in the healthcare industry:
+Here are some key areas where AI has made a difference in nursing:

 Diagnostics and Disease Detection